Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 publish it to production, then reconnect the account once in SwarmMarshal.

-per-account.
+per-project, not per-account.

 Security notes